liangguangyii/Brent_opt_DFT/readme.md

 ### helper function

 `preprocessing`: It is used to generate gjf files to prepare chks files in the process of tuning w parameter.
 And when `oldchk` is specified, it will read the chk files with name of `N+i_guess.chk` as initial guess.
-Besides, the output chk files are named as `N+iS.chk`.
+Besides, the output chk files are named as `N+i.chk`.

 `single point`: calculate the function (J2 and J) for a given x (`xguess`), when `single point` is turned on, brent algorithm, besides with `clean` or other functions related, won't work even if they are specified.

-## main function
+### main function

 `oldchk`: add oldchk for each `N+i.gjf` repectively, by default their names are "N+i.chk".
 Or we could use the same oldchk as `template.gjf` by remove `oldchk`.
 For both cases, there should be `guess=read` in command line of gjf file.